On Construction and Estimation of Stationary Mixture Transition Distribution Models

 \subsection{Chicago crime data}

-The first real data example is the 1090 daily reported incidents of domestic-related theft that have occurred in Chicago, from 2015 to 2017, and is extracted online from Chicago Data Portal (https://data.cityofchicago.org/).
-The data exhibits some flat stretches, with empirical mean and variance being 6.05 and 6.39.
+The first real data example involves the 1090 daily reported incidents of domestic-related theft that have occurred in Chicago from 2015 to 2017, extracted online from the Chicago Data Portal (https://data.cityofchicago.org/).
+The data exhibits some flat stretches, without evidence of overdispersion.
+The empirical mean and variance are 6.05 and 6.39.

 We applied the Poisson MTD model discussed in Example 2 of Section 3, with order $L = 20$, selected based on the autocorrelation and partial autocorrelation functions.
-Two priors, SB($w\mid 2$) and CDP($w\mid 5, 1, 8$), were considered for the mixture weights.
-The prior for $(\lambda,\gamma)$ was taken to be $\mathrm{Ga}(\lambda\mid 2, 1)\mathrm{Ga}(\gamma\mid 2,1)$.
-This implies that $\gamma/(\lambda+\gamma)$, the probability of success of the binomial random variable $Z_t\mid X_{t-l}$, follows a beta prior with shape parameters $(2,2)$.
+We reparameterize the model in terms of rate parameter $\lambda$, and binomial probability $\theta = \gamma/\phi$ for $Z_t\,|\,X_{t-l}$.
+This allows Gibbs updates for $\lambda$ and $\theta$ with posterior full conditionals available in closed form.
+The prior for $(\lambda,\theta)$ was taken to be $\mathrm{Ga}(\lambda\,|\,2,1)\mathrm{Beta}(\theta\,|\,2,2)$, implying a $\mathrm{Ga}(4,1)$ prior for $\phi$.
+Two priors, SB($w\,|\,2$) and CDP($w\,|\,5, 1, 8$), were considered for the mixture weights.
 Both models were fitted to the entire data set.
 After fitting the model, we obtained the one-step posterior predictive distribution at each time $t$ and the corresponding posterior predictive intervals.

 We obtained a thinned sample retaining every 10th iteration, from a total of 85000 samples with the first 5000 as burn-in.
-The posterior mean and 95\% credible interval of $\lambda + \gamma$ were $6.04 (5.80, 6.30)$ and $6.05 (5.83, 6.28)$ for models with SB($w\mid 2$) and CDP($w\mid 5, 1, 8$), respectively.
-This indicates an average of around six incidents of domestic-related theft per day in Chicago during that period.
-Multiple influential lags, with gaps in between, were suggested by the results in the left panels of Fig.~\ref{fig:chi_crime}.
-Both models agreed on the weight pattern, as well as the fact that lags 1, 4, 6 were the most relevant lags.
-The left panel also reveals properties of the priors for the mixture weights.
-Compared to the truncated stick-breaking prior SB($w\mid 2$), the cdf-based prior CDP($w\mid 5, 1, 8$), which suggests a weight pattern that decreases slightly faster, tends to produce sparse weights as relatively large weights are assigned to important lags, albeit with high uncertainty.
-The right panel of Fig.~\ref{fig:chi_crime} shows that both models produce similar one-step ahead predictive intervals, on average.
+The posterior mean and 95\% interval for $\phi$ are $6.04\,(5.79, 6.30)$ and $6.05\,(5.82, 6.29)$ for models with SB($\bm{w}\,|\,2$) and CDP($\bm{w}\,|\,5, 1, 8$) priors.
+This indicates an average of around six incidents of domestic-related theft per day.
+Multiple influential lags, with gaps in between, are suggested by the results in Fig.~\ref{fig:chi_crime}(b)-\ref{fig:chi_crime}(c).
+Both models agree on the pattern for the weights, as well as on lags 1, 4, 6 being the most relevant ones.
+Compared to the truncated stick-breaking prior, the cdf-based prior suggests a weight pattern that decreases slightly faster, and it assigns relatively larger weights to important lags, albeit with higher uncertainty.
+Figure ~\ref{fig:chi_crime}(a) shows that both models produce similar one-step predictive intervals.